jarviscanada/jarvis_data_eng_TerenceBeaujour/core_java/twitter/README.md

 ## Models
 The Models are implemented using POJOs, a class containing private attributes and public getters and setters method.
-When we communicate we the REST API, we need to encapsulate our data those objects are then serialized or deserialized into or from a JSON String.
+When we communicate with the Twitter REST API, we need to encapsulate our data into different object models.
+Those objects are then serialized or deserialized into or from a JSON String.

 ## Spring
 We used the Spring framework to set up and manage dependencies.